 In our beautiful setting on Huntington Lake, in the heart of the Sierra National Forest, campers have a chance to enjoy a traditional outdoor camp, complete with rustic living and nightly campfires and getting “unplugged.”
 The break from cell phones, iPods, television, computers, and all electronics is one of the things that makes their time at camp so special.
 Campers have a chance to bond with others, build their social skills, and have fun just being a kid.

-There are two types of counselor positions at Gold Arrow Camp, a Group Counselor and an Activity Counselor.
+There are three types of positions available at Gold Arrow Camp, Group Counselor, Activity Counselors and Office Staff.